 - Convenient for the initial development of code

-- Segment your code (and re-run segments)
+- Helps segment your code (and re-run segments)

-Ultimately at the end of 2020, I made the leap to understand how Jupyter Notebook works.
+Ultimately, I made the leap to understand how Jupyter Notebook works.
 How great could it be?
 Now I’m one of those converted developers.
 It feels like I’ve always used Jupyter Notebook; like it’s always been there.
 It’s really come to feel like the simplest tool in the world.
 It won’t replace your regular Python environment but it will drastically enhance it.

 Why Use Jupyter Notebook?